PRE-CONFERENCE WORKSHOP – POSITIVE BEHAVIOUR SUPPORT FOLLOWING BRAIN INJURY

 Each year, around 1,000 Australians sustain a severe Traumatic Brain Injury (TBI) the result of external force applied to the head – from motor vehicle accidents, assaults or falls.
 Severe TBI can cause permanent and profound physical and cognitive disability.
 And for around half of the survivors of severe TBI, they will also manifest “challenging behaviours” (sometimes referred to as “behaviours of concern”): impulsivity; irritability; verbal, and sometimes physical, aggression.
 These behaviours are reported by survivors and their families as being the most disabling aspect of their brain injury.
 The more severe the TBI, the more severe the behaviours and, unchecked, they can worsen with time.
 “And that there is an association between TBI, behavioural disability and, sometimes violent, offending,” says Nick Rushworth, Executive Officer of Brain Injury Australia, “is now not only undeniable, but uncontroversial.
 As many as 80 per cent of Australia’s adult prisoners have experienced one or more TBIs.”

-Brain Injury Australia’s 8th National Brain Injury Conference is delighted that one of the world’s leading practitioners of Positive Behaviour Support following TBI – Dr. Tim Feeney (pictured, left), Chief Knowledge Officer at Belvedere Health Services, a community-based rehabilitation service in New York State – will deliver a Pre-Conference Workshop on the 23rd November, 2020 in The Holme Building on the Camperdown campus of the University of Sydney.
+Brain Injury Australia’s 8th National Brain Injury Conference is delighted that one of the world’s leading practitioners of Positive Behaviour Support following TBI – Dr. Tim Feeney (pictured, left), Chief Knowledge Officer at Belvedere Health Services, a community-based rehabilitation service in New York State – will deliver a Pre-Conference Workshop on the 20th July, 2021 in at The Abercrombie Building, The University of Sydney Business School, NSW .
 Positive Behaviour Support is a comprehensive set of research-based strategies used to decrease “challenging behaviours” from an understanding of behaviour patterns, making changes in the person’s environment (to eliminate the triggers for such behaviours) and teaching prosocial skills.

 At the Workshop, Dr. Feeney will share the strategies and results from the world’s first controlled trial of Positive Behaviour Support – with 50 Victorian Transport Accident Commission clients with severe TBI and “challenging behaviours”.
 Presenting with Dr. Feeney will be the trial’s Chief Investigator, Professor Jennie Ponsford AO (pictured, left) from the School of Psychological Sciences and the Turner Institute of Brain and Mental Health at Monash University.